staus/Unity-HDRP-Vioso-Template-Presenter/README.md

 2. Whatever you do, the main rule to folllow is: Everything should be nested underneath a Chapter prefab.
 Nothing outside!

+3. Using Down/Up you can skip chapters (Left/right will go through both chapters and slides/timelines)

 ### Add a Slideshow